CxELabs/M365HOL/instructions.md

 	^IMAGE[Open Screenshot](\Media\dy6mnnpv.jpg)

-	>[!NOTE] You will see an event like the one below when the scanner completes the cycle.
-If you see a .NET exception, press OK.
+	> [!ALERT] If you see a .NET exception, press OK.
 This is due to SharePoint startup in the VM environment.
+This event must be acknowledged to complete the discovery scan.

+	> [!NOTE] You will see an event like the one below when the scanner completes the cycle.
 	>
 	>!IMAGE[agnx2gws.jpg](\Media\agnx2gws.jpg)